doudoudedi/tendaAC6_PPTP_stack_overflow/AC6_Stack_overflow.md

 #### Describe

-​	The vulnerability lies in the setting of PPTP service / goform / setpptpservercfg in Tenda AC6 httpd component.
+​	In Tenda AC6 firemware is US_AC6V1.0BR_V15.03.05.16_multi_TD01.
+The vulnerability lies in the setting of PPTP service / goform / setpptpservercfg in Tenda AC6 httpd component.
 If the length of startip and endip parameters is not well limited, it will lead to stack overflow.

 #### Detail